Turin King List: Creation and use

 The papyrus is believed to date from the reign of Ramesses II, during the middle of the New Kingdom, or the 19th Dynasty.
 The beginning and ending of the list are now lost; there is no introduction, and the list does not continue after the 19th Dynasty.
 The composition may thus have occurred at any subsequent time, from the reign of Ramesses II to as late as the 20th Dynasty.

 The papyrus lists the names of rulers, the lengths of reigns in years, with months and days for some kings.
 In some cases they are grouped together by family, which corresponds approximately to the dynasties of Manetho's book.
 The list includes the names of ephemeral rulers or those ruling small territories that may be unmentioned in other sources.

 The list also is believed to contain kings from the 15th Dynasty, the Hyksos who ruled Lower Egypt and the River Nile delta.
 The Hyksos rulers do not have cartouches (enclosing borders which indicate the name of a king), and a hieroglyphic sign is added to indicate that they were foreigners, although typically on King Lists foreign rulers are not listed.

 The papyrus was originally a tax roll, but on its back is written a list of rulers of Egypt – including mythical kings such as gods, demi-gods, and spirits, as well as human kings.
 That the back of an older papyrus was used may indicate that the list was not of great formal importance to the writer, although the primary function of the list is thought to have been as an administrative aid.
 As such, the papyrus is less likely to be biased against certain rulers and is believed to include all the kings of Egypt known to its writers up to the 19th or 20th Dynasty.

 Discovery and reconstruction

+Circumstances surrounding the discovery of the papyrus

+The circumstances surrounding the discovery of the papyrus are no longer known, and there are many unclear points surrounding them; the archaeological context is lost.
+All we know is that the Italian traveler Bernardino Drovetti bought it c.
+1818 in Thebes, Egypt.
+Purchased in Livorno in 1820, it was shipped to Genoa by sea and then overland to Turin in 1824.
+The 19th-century Egyptologist Gaston Maspero believed that Drovetti had unintentionally mutilated the papyrus during his journey.

-The papyrus was found by the Italian traveler Bernardino Drovetti in 1820 at Luxor (Thebes), Egypt and was acquired in 1824 by the Egyptian Museum in Turin, Italy and was designated Papyrus Number 1874.
+It was acquired in 1824 by the Egyptian Museum in Turin, Italy and was designated Papyrus Number 1874.
 When the box in which it had been transported to Italy was unpacked, the list had disintegrated into small fragments.
 Jean-Francois Champollion, examining it, could recognize only some of the larger fragments containing royal names, and produced a drawing of what he could decipher.
 A reconstruction of the list was created to better understand it and to aid in research.